Kurdistan Workers' Party insurgency: 1984–1993

+In 1993, Özal returned to working on a peace plan with the former finance minister Adnan Kahveci and the General Commander of the Turkish Gendarmerie, Eşref Bitlis.

 Unilateral cease-fire (1993)

 Negotiations led to a unilateral cease-fire by the PKK on 17 March 1993.
 Accompanied by Jalal Talabani at a press conference in Barelias, Lebanon, Öcalan stated that the PKK no longer sought a separate state, but peace, dialogue, and free political action for Kurds in Turkey within the framework of a democratic state.
 Süleyman Demirel, the prime minister of Turkey at the time, refused to negotiate with the PKK, but also stated that forced Turkification was the wrong approach towards the Kurds.
 Several Kurdish politicians supported the ceasefire, and Kemal Burkay and Ahmet Türk of the People's Labor Party (HEP) were also present at the press conference.

 With the PKK's ceasefire declaration in hand, Özal was planning to propose a major pro-Kurdish reform package at the next meeting of the National Security Council.
 The president's death on 17 April led to the postponement of that meeting, and the plans were never presented.
 A Turkish army attack on the PKK on 19 May 1993 in Kulp brought the ceasefire to an end.
 Five days later, the PKK carried out the Çewlik massacre.
 Former PKK commander turned whistleblower Şemdin Sakık has said that the massacre had been allowed to go ahead by the Turkish military, and was part of the Doğu Çalışma Grubu's coup plans.
-On the 8 June 1993, Öcalan announced the end of the PKK ceasefire.
+On 8 June 1993, Öcalan announced the end of the PKK ceasefire.